BWICS/GHC2019/README.md

 ### FIRST YEARS (class of'22)

-1. Phuong Luong  *[not applied;  Computer Science and Chemistry, and possibly a minor in English ;   took 1101 ;   next fall 2101 ]*
+1. Phuong Luong  *[not applied;  majors=Computer Science and Chemistry, and possibly a minor in English ;   took 1101 ;   next fall 2101 ]*

-1. Zeynep Tuna  *[applied, but hasn’t heard back yet;  Computer Science and Mathematics and minor  Economics; took  1101;  next fall 2101]*
+1. Zeynep Tuna  *[applied, but hasn’t heard back yet;  majors=Computer Science and Mathematics,  and minor  Economics; took  1101;  next fall 2101]*

 ### SOPHOMORES (class of '21)
-1.
+1. Vanessa Apira *[ applied, hasn't heard back; GSWS and Africana Studies double Major and an Anthropology minor; took 1103; took CS in highschool; no CS classes in the fall]*